kuo-lab/uneventerrainexperiment/README.md

 Published in The Proceedings of the National Academy of Sciences, 2023

 ### What is this repository for? ###
-This repository is for comparing Human and model data and running Bayesian statistics.
+This repository is for comparing Human and model data and running additional statistics.

 ### How do I run? ###

-There are only two .m files to be run: bayestestsunevenPNAS and plot_HumanModel
+There are only two .m files to be run: plot_HumanModel and extratestsuneven.

-We recommend running bayestestsunevenPNAS.m cell by cell.
+We recommend running extratestsuneven.m cell by cell.

 This .m file basically gets the 8 terrains from the human and model structures first

-Then scales them, and then runs the Bayesian stats.
+Then scales them, and then runs the extra stats such as Bayes factors.

 Then using all speed data of the model and humans it finds the correlation coeffiecnts